 We must therefore be certain that the ecosystem services that have been valued account for a substantial proportion of total ecosystem value and that there is no selection bias in the estimates.
-We compared our estimates with those of ONS (2016, 2018) and compared to this study we are not missing any major ecosystem services from terrestrial ecosystems other than the abiotic ecosystem services (such as the exploitation of oil and gas wells) which were deliberately excluded in this report.
+We compared our estimates with those of ONS (2016, 2018) and compared to this study we are not missing any major ecosystem services from terrestrial ecosystems other than the abiotic ecosystem services (such as the exploitation of oil and gas wells) which are included by ONS and have been deliberately excluded in this report.
 Neither is there an imbalance between provisioning, regulating, and cultural ecosystem services.
+Our results are incomplete in one particular respect, namely that the services of marine and freshwater ecosystems have not yet been estimated.